bji/solana-staker-votes/README.md

 transferring vote tokens.
 Vote tokens transferred to these addresses should be considered as votes for the corresponding option.

+# Note about costs:

+Creating the token mint and other associated accounts will require negligeable SOL on the order of 0.01.

+Each withdraw authority that will receive vote tokens will require one transaction and thus for a validator with 3,000 unique stakers, the cost for this will total to 0.015 SOL.

 # Prerequisites

 You must have the solana command line installed.